reunono/FeelExtensions/CollisionManager/README.md

 17. Drag the game object with the MMFCollisionManager script attached to it into the MMFCollisionManager field of the MMFCollisionHelper script.

-19. Set the MMFCollisionListName field of the MMFCollisionHelper script to the name of the MMFCollisionLists element in the MMFCollisionManager script's mMFCollisionLists list that you want to use for this game object.
+19. Set the MMF Collision List Name field of the MMFCollisionHelper script to the name of the List Name element that you want to use for this game object.

 Repeat steps 8-10 for each game object that you want to trigger collision-based feedback effects when it collides with another object.